balanced/balanced-docs/overview/includes/processing.rst

 --------

 At a high level, we're going to implement the process for creating a charge.
-Here's how we're going ot accomplish this:
+Here's how we're going to accomplish this:

 * Securely collecting credit card information with ``balanced.js``
 * Securely submitting that information to Balanced